July 9, 2025, 10:48 am | Read time: 4 minutes

 Soccer, Golf, and Surfing for Dave Farrell

 Bassist Dave Farrell may not jump across the world’s stages like Shinoda and Armstrong, but the hours-long performances and traveling on tour are also exhausting for him.
-Instead of classic cardio, Farrell takes a more playful approach.
+Instead of relying on classic cardio, Farrell takes a more playful approach.
 He revealed that he stays fit on tour by taking advantage of opportunities for a game of soccer or golf in between.
 The musician has also managed to fit in a surfing session or two–though perhaps less frequently in Germany and neighboring countries.
 Farrell prefers to “move my body regularly and competently in a way that I love.”
 He views fitness as a “lifelong marathon rather than a sprint.”

 Additionally, Dave Farrell does classic strength training and completes HIIT several times a week.
 For recovery, he takes short hikes with his dog.